ContainerSSH/containerssh.github.io/docs/about/index.md

     </span>
 </span>{% endfor %}</span>

-<small>Note: appearance on this list is opt-in for privacy reasons.
+<small>Note: this list is opt-in for privacy reasons.
 If you wish to be listed on this page please <a href="https://github.com/ContainerSSH/containerssh.github.io/edit/main/contributors.yaml">add your name here</a>.</small>